African American–Jewish relations: 20th century

 Julius Rosenwald was a Northern Jewish philanthropist who donated a large part of his fortune to supporting Black education in the South by providing matching funds for construction of schools in rural areas.
 Northern Jews played a major role in the National Association for the Advancement of Colored People (NAACP) in its early decades.
-Northern Jews involved in the NAACP included Joel Elias Spingarn (the first chairman), Arthur B. Spingarn, and founder Henry Moskowitz.
+Northern Jews involved in the NAACP included Joel Elias Spingarn (its first chairman), Arthur B. Spingarn, and founder Henry Moskowitz.
 More recently, Jack Greenberg was a leader in the organization.

+On the other hand, African Americans also experienced racism and shock from newly arrived Jewish immigrants from Eastern Europe, and they faced a lack of support from Jews in the South.
+Critics such as Albert Lindemann have argued that pro-black attitudes amongst Southern Jews in this time period would have provoked fierce opposition from Christian white Southerners.

-In the South, however, any pro-Black attitudes amongst Jews in this time period would have provoked fierce opposition from Christian White Southerners.
-Southern Jewish attitudes towards Blacks only started to change in 1915, when the much publicized lynching of Leo Frank, a Jew, in Georgia by a mob of White Southerners caused many Southern Jews to "become acutely conscious of the similarities and differences between themselves and Blacks."
-Some began feeling an increased sense of solidarity with Blacks, as the trial exposed widespread antisemitism in Georgia.
-On the other hand, the trial pitted Jews against Blacks because Frank's Jewish defense attorneys excluded Black jurors and exploited anti-Black racism by shifting the blame for the murder of Mary Phagan, a White girl, to Jim Conley, a Black janitor and witness against Frank.
-Frank's lead attorney Luther Rosser called Conley a "dirty, filthy, Black, drunken, lying nigger."
-This strategy made sense, as most Southern Jews were quite racist towards Blacks at the time and took advantage of their higher social status.
-Many historians since the late 20th century have concluded that Conley did murder Phagan.
+Southern Jewish attitudes towards Black people only started to change in 1915, when the much publicized lynching of Leo Frank, a Jew, in Georgia by a mob of white Southerners caused many Southern Jews to "become acutely conscious of the similarities and differences between themselves and blacks."
+Some began feeling an increased sense of solidarity with Black people, as the trial exposed widespread antisemitism in Georgia.

+However, the trial also pitted Jews against Black people because Frank's Jewish defense attorneys excluded Black jurors and exploited anti-black racism by shifting the blame for the murder of Mary Phagan, a white girl, to Jim Conley, a Black janitor and witness against Frank.
+Frank's lead attorney, Luther Rosser, called Conley a "dirty, filthy, black, drunken, lying nigger."
+Although many historians since the late 20th century have concluded that Conley did murder Phagan, most Southern Jews were quite racist towards Black people at the time and took advantage of their higher social status.

+Baruch Charney Vladeck reported that, although he didn't see Jews attack Black people in the South, he did see them smile when Black people were assaulted, and argued that Jews ignored their "‘vayse’ privilegn" ("white" privilege).
+However, he felt that the lynching of Frank could improve relations with Black people, writing:Now, when the white body of one of ours has been hung upon a tree, we will perhaps understand that the blacks feel every day what we have felt for only one day and become better citizens.